 Channel royalty with Renaissance-style hair taping #Fashion DIY#hairstyle#medieval#renaissance#superficial snack Updated Oct 12 2015 (Posted Feb 21 2013) Catherine Clark bijouxandbits Photo courtesy of Rock Mosaic If you're planning a Renaissance or Medieval wedding and want some era-appropriate hair to go with it, check out this tutorial for Italian Renaissance hair taping.
 It involves weaving fabric around braids or twists and tying it at the back.
 With the right styling, however, this look could be full-on contemporary.
 To get this style going, you'll need: small hair elastics bobby pins grosgrain or satin ribbon (three yards) plastic yarn needle This video will get you started on making the braids.
 It's then a matter of "sewing" the fabric around the braid and securing with the pins.
 Once it's done, you shouldn't have to think about your hair AT ALL, even while busting moves to your favorite '80s hair bands (or, you know, the dance of courtly love!).
 Photo courtesy of Rock Mosaic Head over to Rock Mosaic for more photos.
-Catherine Clark Catherine Clark is Offbeat Bride's Senior Editor.
-In her spare time she loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur baby, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS Your relationship as an infographic: DIY programs and invitations NEXT Monica & Eirik's pop culture desert wedding Show/Hide comments [ 6 ] How long does your hair have to be to do this?
+Catherine Clark Catherine Clark loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur babies, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS Your relationship as an infographic: DIY programs and invitations NEXT Monica & Eirik's pop culture desert wedding Show/Hide comments [ 6 ] How long does your hair have to be to do this?
 Reply I I think it probably just needs to be long enough to braid or roll.
 So shoulder-length+ would probably do it.
 Reply Mid back, though it's also really easy to fake with extensions.
 For further info, http://www.mfgraffix.com/hird/faoilt/hairtape.html is really excellent.
 Also, http://www.virtue.to/articles/braiding.html (I'm in the SCA, so this comes up on a fairly regular basis for me.)
-4 agree Reply You can sew pearls and other shineys into your hair with this kind of style too, if you like to have extra pretties 🙂 And a bonus if you are in hot weather – it helps keep you cooler and minimizes frizzy bits.
+Reply You can sew pearls and other shineys into your hair with this kind of style too, if you like to have extra pretties 🙂 And a bonus if you are in hot weather – it helps keep you cooler and minimizes frizzy bits.
 (I play in the SCA too, yay fun hobbies) Reply If you have short hair, you can premake this braid with synthetic hair and pin it on.
 (Ya SCAdians!)
 Reply cool styles, would love to see it done with flowers on a bride too!
 Reply Join the conversation Cancel ReplyYour email address will not be published.
-Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
-No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
+Required fields are marked *Comment Save my name, email, and website in this browser for the next time I comment.
+Sign me up for your offbeat awesomeness newsletter!
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.